 Having an official camera, I was able to capture all the tragic period in the Lodz Ghetto.
 I did it knowing that if I were caught my family and I would be tortured and killed.

-The Museum of Fine Arts in Boston is currently home to a harrowing and courageous body of work by photojournalist Henryk Ross, a Polish Jew who took it upon himself to document the horrific conditions inside a ghetto during the Holocaust.
+The Museum of Fine Arts in Boston last year hosted a harrowing and courageous body of work by photojournalist Henryk Ross, a Polish Jew who took it upon himself to document the horrific conditions inside a ghetto during the Holocaust.
 The exhibition features Ross’ photographs as well as a collection of materials—posters, diaries, identification cards—from the Lodz Ghetto, the second-largest ghetto (after Warsaw) in Nazi-occupied Europe during World War II.

 Picked as a staff photographer by the Nazis, Ross was tasked with documenting the ghetto’s remarkable productivity; the community in Lodz survived for as long as it did (well into 1944) in part because its inhabitants were transformed into a profitable labor force.
 In between shooting portraits for identity cards and series on the ghetto’s output, however, Ross carefully and diligently captured the grim and horrific conditions in Lodz.
 This included the ghetto’s fecal workers—people tasked with moving human excrement, many of whom fell ill as a result of this awful labor—alongside shots of residents collapsing in the streets from hunger.
 These photographs are presented alongside scenes of daily life: images of children playing or couples caressing one another, each momentarily sweet, yet ultimately tragic as the brutal inevitability of their death hangs over the tableau.